MagicPhase/AutoInflate/README.md

 This section is to provide a brief description of the menu system in code.
 This may be helpful if you wish to add/modify the menus.

-It's important to remember this menu system is based on a one-button interface with the encoder.
+It's important to remember this menu system is based on a one-button interface with the encoder and that all stored and displayed values are derived from the ENCODER INPUT VALUE!
 The code keeps track of the current page and element number based on the encoder value and whether the button was pressed on a specific element.
 The "main" and "sub-config" selection pages have specific/special action functions that are different from the individual sub-config pages which are more generalized.

 Displayed data on the various pages is handled with the 'displayData()' function in 'void loop()' which loads the data to display based on the current page number and results in a continuous page update of that data.
 Each page function contains the relevant data to display such as graphics and variables as well as things like cursor positions and specific variable constrain limits.